Denver's Indy Eve celebration undergoes big changes, don't miss the celebration Wednesday night

 "We're excited to see how drones look in the heart of our city and how the community reacts to that as well," Lazzari said.

 The biggest addition to this year's Indy Eve Celebration is the Night Market.
-Night markets or night bazaars are street markets which are generally dedicated to more leisurely strolling and shopping.
+Night markets or night bazaars are street markets that are generally dedicated to more leisurely strolling and shopping.
 The concept originated in China, but has spread across the world.

 "The Night Market is really an opportunity to experience a variety of food vendors, artisan vendors…really supporting small businesses," Lazzari said.

-Located along 14th Ave, the Night Market is also going to have a Family Zone which will feature games and family friendly activities.
+Located along 14th Ave, the Night Market is also going to have a Family Zone which will feature games and family-friendly activities.

 LINK: Indy Eve at Civic Center Park

 Indy Eve is free, however, Civic Center Park will be fenced off to ensure safety.
 Everyone will be subject to a security screening as they enter the event.
-The entrance will be on Broadway between Colfax and 14th Ave.
-As usual, parking around Civic Center Park will be at a premium, so the City recommends that you bike, take public transit, or use ride share to get downtown.
+The entrance will be on Broadway between Colfax and 14th Avenue.
+As usual, parking around Civic Center Park will be at a premium, so the city recommends that you bike, take public transit, or use ride share to get downtown.

 For information about other 4th of July celebrations in the Denver metro area and in Northern Colorado, click here.